-Growing up in a non-Muslim country, I did not hear much about the sacred Aqsa Mosque from my parents.
-Like others, they focused on raising my siblings and I on becoming familiar with the five pillars of Islam.
+Growing up in a non-Muslim country, I did not hear much about the sacred Al-Aqsa Mosque from my parents.
+Like others, they focused on raising us; my siblings and I; on learning the five pillars of Islam.

-Much effort was put into teaching us the significance of worships including the daily prayers and fasting.
-We also were educated on hajj.
+Much effort was put into teaching us the significance of worships including our daily prayers and fasting.
+They also taught us about Hajj.

-However, it was not until I became interested in unicorns, Falkor the Luck Dragon in the Never Ending Story and horses with wings that my father told me of our sacred Al-Aqsa Mosque.
-I told him of how fast Falkor flew which prompted my father to introduce the story.
+However, when I became interested in unicorns, horses with wings and Falkor the luck dragon from the movie Never Ending Story, my father taught me about our sacred Al-Aqsa Mosque.
+I was telling my dad about fast Falkor flew which prompted my father to introduce the story.

-He was taken from the holy mosque in Makkah to the holy Aqsa mosque in Jerusalem.
+Our prophet was taken from the holy mosque in Makkah to Al-Aqsa mosque in Jerusalem.
 From Jerusalem, he ascended to Heaven and talked to Allah in a long detailed story.

-Being the questioner I was I focused on two details: the winged horse and the mosque, which was visited.
+Being an inquisitive child, I focused on two details: the winged horse and the mosque that was visited.
 “Tell me about it,” I asked my father.

-The Aqsa Mosque to the Ummah is as precious as the sacred Kabah in Makkah, he told me.
-After all, it was the first of the Qiblahs, which we face when we pray and the second house of Allah built on earth.
+Al-Aqsa Mosque is to the Muslim ummah as precious as the sacred Kabah in Makkah, he told me.
+After all, it was the first qiblah, the direction that Muslims face when praying and it was also the second house of Allah, built on earth.

-Many years later I relayed the same story about the Aqsa Mosque to my children who in turn will relay it to theirs.
+Many years later, I relayed the same story about Al-Aqsa Mosque to my children, who in turn will relay it to theirs.

-News about the Aqsa and the cancelling of the Friday prayers weeks ago were hot topics in the media.
-The mosque has been the subject of much debate and unrest.
+News about the mosque and the city of Jerusalem are hot topics in the media.
+Al-Aqsa has been the subject of much debate and unrest.

 While this is not a political piece, it is significant we familiarize ourselves and our children with the history of this great mosque.

 Our children will learn about Makkah and Madinah, as they are the birthplaces of Islam.
-They feature often in Muslim life.
-Let them also know the Aqsa Mosque and the significant status assigned to it in Islam.
+They’re featured often in Muslim life.
+Let them also know the Al-Aqsa Mosque and the significant status assigned to it in Islam.

 Islam builds within us a mentality of being concerned for the affairs of others who find themselves in difficultly.
 Here, we instill in our children the love of the mosque.
 Let them know why we love it, what it means to the Ummah.

-Create awareness.
-You wont feel for the plight of the Aqsa if you do not know where it is, what it is, what it represents.
+Creating awareness is important.
+You can’t feel for the plight of the Al-Aqsa if you do not know where or what it is or what it represents.

 Teach your children about the rights of Palestinians to their own land.
-Talk to them about justice and peace that Muslims had established in this area.
+Talk to them about the justice and peace that Muslims had established in the area.

-Recount to them the stories of Muslims who liberated the Aqsa Mosque from the Crusaders.
-Tell them about Saladin who so noble and merciful that he allowed defeated crusaders to evacuate Jerusalem peacefully with their belongings and families.
+Recount to them the stories of Muslims who liberated the Al-Aqsa Mosque from the Crusaders.
+Tell them about Saladin, who nobly and mercifully, allowed defeated crusaders to evacuate Jerusalem peacefully with their belongings and families.

 With knowledge comes awareness.
 With awareness comes love.
-And with love comes the motivation to come to the aid of those defending the Aqsa Mosque.
-If not in deed then at least with speech.
+And with love comes the motivation to help those defending the holy Mosque.
+If not in deed, then with speech.

-The next time you have a family night, how about chatting about the mosque.
-Open discussions create an excitement around the Aqsa Moqsue.
+The next time you have a family night, how about chatting about the mosque?
+Open discussions can create excitement around Al-Aqsa Mosque.

-Many years later, I still remember the excitement in my late father’s eyes as he spoke to me about the beautiful Aqsa.
+Many years later, I still remember the excitement in my late father’s eyes as he spoke to me about the beautiful Al-Aqsa.

 I remember how I reflected on his words.
-Maybe then, the winged horse was what caught my attention the most.
-What I took away from it was this beautiful hadith relayed by Anas Ibn Malik:
+Back then, the winged horse was what caught my attention the most.
+But what I took away from it was this beautiful hadith relayed by Anas Ibn Malik: